AdobeDocs/experience-manager-65.en/help/forms/developing/aem-forms-repository.md

 1. Write the resource to the target folder

-   Invoke the `RepositoryServiceService` object’s `writeResource` method and pass in the URI of the folder, as well as the `Resource` object.
+   Invoke the `RepositoryServiceService` object’s `writeResource` method and pass in the URI of the folder, and the `Resource` object.
 Pass `null` for the other two parameters.

 **See also**